 What is a Typical Sponsor Promote?

-Real estate waterfalls can be structured in many ways.
+People can structure real estate waterfalls in may ways.
 Some may not include a promote at all.
-For those that do, the sponsor promote can range dramatically based on certain benchmarks.
+For those that do, the sponsor promote can range significantly based on certain benchmarks.

 For example, a sample waterfall structure might assume the following: